Where they come from and how to get rid of them

 Under the surface soil in most gardens, you’ll find an entire network of this mycelium which consumes nutrients that allow it to spread.

-Given the right conditions, the mycelium will produce a mushroom, which sprouts through the surface which then goes on to releases spores.
+Given the right conditions (usually in autumn), the mycelium will produce a mushroom, which sprouts through the surface which then goes on to releases spores.